What to look for in

 Having personally dealt with non-paying distributors I can give you the REAL scoop from an artist's perspective.

 NOTE: This page was created back in 2002.
 The entire media distribution business has been changing dramatically due to the Internet revolution and file sharing.
 Mainstream digital downloading will eventually all but completely kill physical media (CD's, DVD's, Blue Ray) just as records killed 8-track tapes, and CD's killed records and cassettes.
 As of 2009, a whopping 40% of music sales were digital downloads.
 This number keeps growing and record stores are becoming a thing of the past.
-As of 2011, about 95% of MY album sales were digital (I have no physical brick and mortar store distribution).
+As of 2011, about 29 out of 30 of MY album sales were digital (I have no physical brick and mortar store distribution).
+Don't bother manufacturing CD's.
+I have an inventory of CD's that I am considering just giving away because it's not worth the hassle of selling them (manually boxing up orders, driving to ship them, etc).
+Go 100% with 100% digital distribution instead.

 Years ago the only viable way that a recording artist could sell their albums to consumers was to get their CD's stocked into physical stores via a record deal or traditional "brick and mortar" distribution deal.
 Now, thankfully artists are no longer at the mercy of the traditional distributor.